 An ultrasound scan can also be useful to diagnose an impingement and to detect any associated injuries, such as Shoulder Bursitis, Rotator-cuff tears, or Shoulder Tendinopathy.

 There are many structures that can be injured in a Shoulder Impingement.
 Once the injury is suspected it is important to confirm the exact type of impingement it is, as treatment can vary depending on the specific structure.
 The Physiotherapist will be able to distinguish between structures and guide you through the rehab process.

 Researchers have concluded that there are essentially 7 stages of therapy that need to be covered to effectively rehabilitate these injuries and prevent recurrence.

 – Early Injury: Protection, Pain Relief & Anti-inflammatory Treatment

 – Restore Rotator Cuff Strength

-– Restore High Speed, Power, Proprioception and Agility Exercises
+– Rehabilitate High Speed, Power, Proprioception and Agility Exercises

 Corticosteroid injections can be useful in the initial pain relieving stage if conservative methods fail to reduce the pain and inflammation.
 It is important to note that steroid injections typically give you 4-6 weeks of pain relief.
 This is an ideal period to see a Physiotherapist and try to improve your strength so that when the affect of the steroid wares off, you no longer have the impingement.